datarootsio/prefect-dbt-flow/GETTING_STARTED.md

 ```

 ### 5. Run the Prefect flow
-Inside the CLI environment,

-run the following comand to seed the csv files:
+Inside the CLI environment, run the following command to seed the csv files:
 ```bash
 dbt seed
 ```

-run the Prefect-dbt-flow using the following command:
+run the Prefect dbt flow using the following command:
 ```bash
 python my_prefect_dbt_flow.py
 ```